KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 It should be noted that some objects simply cannot be tested as they are destroyed even due to zero damage attacks, such as Ayaka's special sprint (an example being the Liyue screens in domains).

 **Significance:**
 Largely fluff.
-However, the application of cryo does mean that some elemental reactions can be performed on inanimate objects which can come with some side benefits.
+However, the application of Cryo does mean that some elemental reactions can be performed on inanimate objects which can come with some side benefits.
 An example of this is that shatter can be trigged on rocks via this method, turning normally slow characters for mining into slightly more acceptable (such as Albedo).

 ## Coordinates